 Curiosity, creativity, problem-solving

 Successful learning enhances active and creative mindsets, confidence to move forward, and feelings of self-worth.
 It enables learners to show indifference to ‘inert ideas’ and to concentrate on gaining useful, well-founded knowledge and practical skills.
 Through adopting this way of thinking, students gain expertise in exploratory tactics and problem-solving strategies relating to real-life situations.

 The joys of investigation, discovery and verification

 Advances in knowledge must go far beyond the mere acquisition of facts and information.
 An emphasis on investigative and discovery methods, when appropriately designed, can be very helpful in deepening learners’ understanding.
-How can this aptitude be best utilised within today’s many demands on teaching practices?
+How can such approaches be best utilised within today’s many demands on teaching practices?

 In today’s packed timetables, there must still be room for learners of all ages to experience the pleasures of originality, imaginative thinking, discovery and participation in both independent and cooperative investigations.
 ‘The more you know, the more you realise you don’t know’ is one of Aristotle’s well-known quotations.
 Perhaps, you might wish to add ‘and the more you want to know.’

 Learning across the curriculum

 Effective learning practices can extend across a wide variety of curricular programmes.
 Despite many praiseworthy tutoring procedures already in place, this commendable objective requires further research to identify the most fruitful ways to capitalise on joined-up pedagogy.
 In the main article relating to this overview, an example is briefly offered to illustrate how learning in one curricular area is also applicable in other areas.